Home » Articles » Topic » Media » Public Television

 Public television has been a target of criticism

-Ironically, public television’s gavel-to-gavel coverage of the Senate and House committee hearings into the Watergate scandal that led to Nixon’s 1974 resignation galvanized the viewing audience.
-Public broadcasting’s commitment to programming that would provoke debate and stir the public pulse was rejuvenated.
+Ironically, public television’s gavel-to-gavel coverage of the Senate and House committee hearings into the Watergate scandal that led to Nixon’s 1974 resignation galvanized the viewing audience and its commitment commitment to programming was rejuvenated.

 Court weighed in on public television’s First Amendment rights